allegheny-college-cmpsc-100-fall-2023/sliding-wall-timed-assessment/README.md

 <img width = "468" src =
 "https://github.com/allegheny-college-cmpsc-100-fall-2023/sliding-wall-timed-assessment/blob/main/complete.gif" />

 &uarr; If you complete all four objectives, your canvas will look something like this.
-Each step has a screenshot of what it would look like in isolation beneath the heading.
+Each step has a screenshot of what it might look like in isolation beneath the heading (although certain properties, like speed or color, may vary).

 Start by documenting the starter code (starting on line 11) with code comments.
 This will help you get to know the code so you can edit it successfully. **It is also required to document all code (including the starter code) to receive credit for objectives.**